British pavilion | 14th Architecture Biennale

-A clockwork Jerusalem
+A Clockwork Jerusalem

 The British Pavilion

-The British pavilion deals with the theme of the 14th Architecture Biennale by depicting how, from the Industrial Revolution onward, modernity has been incorporated in the British culture and its literary and artistic utopias: from William Blake’s Jerusalem, symbol of redemption and rebirth, to the celebration of ruins; from the passion for the picturesque and the landscape to the Arts and Crafts movement; from the Garden Cities of Ebenezer Howard to the post-war New Towns; and in which way such union became part of the British popular culture.
+The British pavilion deals with the theme of the 14th Architecture Biennale by depicting how, from the Industrial Revolution onward, modernity has been incorporated into the British culture and its literary and artistic utopias: from William Blake’s Jerusalem, a symbol of redemption and rebirth, to the celebration of ruins; from the passion for the picturesque and the landscape to the Arts and Crafts movement; from the Garden Cities of Ebenezer Howard to the post-war New Towns; and in which way such union became part of the British popular culture.

 Photo by Bruno Cordioli